p2-inc/keycloak-orgs/docs/import-export.md

 ### Members import/export schema

-To add a member to an organization use the following schema.<br>
+To add a member to an organization use the following schema.

+If the `skipMissingMember` is set to `false`:
-The users from the `members` must be defined in realm `users`.<br>
+- The users from the `members` must be defined in realm `users`.
-The roles associated to a `member` must be defined in organization `roles`.
+- The roles associated to a `member` must be defined in organization `roles`.

+If the `skipMissingMember` is set to `true`:
+- The users from the `members` which are not found in the realm `users` will be ignored.

 ```
 {